A Minimal Agent for Automated Theorem Proving: Experiments

 \subsection{Foundation model comparison}

 A core component of agentic provers is their underlying language model.
 While state-of-the-art LLMs are becoming increasingly better across a wide variety of tasks, we still find discrepancies in their capabilities on specialized tasks, such as theorem proving in Lean.
-To get a better understanding, as well as how to make the most out of their strengths, we conduct multiple experiments comparing their cost and performance.
-In these experiments, we set the maximum number of iterations of our system to $50$, use self-managed memory, and all search tools.
+We conduct multiple experiments comparing foundation models on their own and embedded in our agentic framework to get a better understanding of how they can benefit from such infrastructure and the impact they have on the final performance.
+In these experiments, we set the maximum number of iterations of our system to $50$, use a self-managed memory, and search tools.

 \paragraph{LLM model comparison.} We compare the performance of several LLMs both single-shot and within the AxProverBase framework.
 For single shot generation in \cref{fig:llm_comparison}(a), we can observe a rather homogeneous performance between the stand-alone models, with pass@20 completing around 5\% of tasks for all of them.
 However, we observe stark differences when used with our agentic framework.